scotthesterberg/JFrog-Cloud-Installers/Ansible/collection/README.md

 ### databsase vars
 * db_users: This is a list of database users to create. eg. db_users: - { db_user: "artifactory", db_password: "Art1fAct0ry" }
-* db_name: This is the name of the database to create. eg. "artifactory"
+* dbs: This is the database to create. eg. dbs: - { db_name: "artifactory", db_owner: "artifactory" }

 ### artifactory vars
 * master_key: This is the Artifactory Master Key.